demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 ## Known Limitations
 ---
-In some cases, you might encounter a problem, where no communication is created between Teams and the messaging endpoint, when adding a bot to the team, you can workaround this problem, by adding any member to the team the bot was added to, it's supposed to trigger a communication and solve the issue.
+In some cases, you might encounter a problem, where no communication is created between Teams and the messaging endpoint, when adding a bot to the team.
+You can workaround this problem by adding any member to the team the bot was added to.
+It's supposed to trigger a communication and solve the issue.

 ## Commands
 You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.